 Research based on lived experiences

-A growing number of studies document the effects injury can also have on workers’ mental health – both the event itself and the added stress of having to fight for recognition, social legitimacy and fair compensation:
+A growing number of studies document the effects injury can also have on workers’ mental health:

 - Institute for Work & Health.
 Mental Health in the Workplace